Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Implications for fundamental concepts in Statistical Physics

-The relevant experimental parameters are $\mathcal{A}$, the strength of the linear friction, $p_c$, the momentum scale for the onset of the nonlinear friction (Eq.~\ref{eq06}), $\omega$, the harmonic oscillation frequency of the atoms in the trap, and the diffusion constant $D_0$.
-Consider the scaled coordinates $x \to m\omega x/p_c$ and $p\to p/p_c$.
-There are now two dimensionless parameters which characterize the dynamics, the familiar $\widetilde{U}_0$ and a new parameter controlling the strength of the harmonic trap, $\Omega=\omega/\mathcal{A}$.
+The relevant parameters for the description of the system are $\mathcal{A}$, the strength of the linear friction, $p_c$, the momentum scale for the onset of the nonlinear friction (Eq.~\ref{eq06}), the diffusion constant $D_0$ and $\omega$, the harmonic oscillation frequency of the atoms in the trap.
+All but the latter depend experimentally on the detuning and intensity of the Sisyphus lasers.
+Consider the scaled coordinates $x \to M\omega x/p_c$ and $p\to p/p_c$.
+There are now two dimensionless parameters which characterize the dynamics, the by now familiar $\widetilde{U}_0$ relevant to the potential-free problem and a new parameter controlling the strength of the harmonic trap, $\Omega=\omega/\mathcal{A}$.
 The Fokker-Planck equation is modified to a Kramers-Fokker-Planck (KFP) equation for the phase-space density, which in these scaled coordinates reads:

-The theoretical analysis focuses on the properties of the steady-state solution that breaks down for shallow lattices where a steady-state momentum distribution does not exist.
-An analysis of the time-dependent problemwhich is required to treat $\widetilde{U}_0<1$, has not yet been performed.
+The theoretical analysis focuses on the properties of the steady-state solution, which breaks down for shallow lattices so that a steady-state momentum distribution does not exist.
+An analysis of the time-dependent problem which is required to treat $\widetilde{U}_0<1$, has not yet been performed.